kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 ## STOP <- READ THIS SECTION FIRST

 Read this full document.
 All the way though.
 No TL;DR sympathy here.
 There are lots of details below that you must follow.
-Reading through this document will answer 99% of your questions regarding install.
-I keep getting asked the same questions over and over and they are explained in this document.
+Reading through this document will answer 99% of your questions regarding install as I keep getting asked the same questions over and over.
+They are explained in this document!
 Just take 10 mins and read the doc.

 ## Finding Errors